604 899 5241

 Naidu v.
 Zhong, 2019 BCSC 1064.
 Frank acted as co-counsel for the defence.
 The defendant obtained a dismissal of the plaintiff’s injury claim based on a successful liability defence.

 Dornan v.
 Stephens, 2019 BCSC 701.
 Frank acted as co-counsel for the defence.
-The defendants obtained a 30% deduction of the plaintiff’s damage awards based on a successful contingency argument.
+The defendants successfully argued a contingency deduction based on the possibility that a future concussion would have severely impaired the plaintiff in any event of the subject car accident.

 White v.
 Bysterveld, 2016 BCSC 1952.
 Frank acted as co-counsel for the defence in this concussion claim.